Wooden articular church of Hronsek: Dimensions

-The church is in the form of cross with the longer arm measuring 23 m and the shorter arm measuring 18 m.
+The church is in the form of a cross with the longer arm measuring 23 m and the shorter arm measuring 18 m.
 The height of the church is 8 m.

 History

 Construction of the church started on October 23, 1725 and finished in the autumn of 1726.

-On July 7, 2008, the church along with seven other monuments was declared UNESCO world heritage site under the name "Wooden Churches of the Slovak part of the Carpathian Mountain Area".
+On July 7, 2008, the church along with seven other monuments was declared a UNESCO world heritage site under the name "Wooden Churches of the Slovak part of the Carpathian Mountain Area".